Edith Ceccarelli: Personal life and death

 In 1933, she married Elmer Keenan, whom she had met in high school, and moved with him to Santa Rosa, California, where he worked as a typesetter for The Press Democrat.
 They adopted a daughter, Laureen, who died in 2003, and returned to Willits in 1971.
 After being widowed in 1984, she married Charles Ceccarelli in 1986 and was widowed for a second time in 1990.

 Ceccarelli outlived her six younger siblings, two husbands, a daughter, and three grandchildren.
 She became the oldest living person in the United States when Iowan Bessie Hendricks died in January 2023.

 Edith Ceccarelli died on February 22, 2024, at the age of 116.
-At the time of her death, she was the oldest living American and second oldest living person in the world.
+At the time of her death, she was the oldest living American and second oldest living person in the world after Maria Branyas Morera (March 4, 1907 – August 19, 2024).
 Upon Ceccarelli's death, Elizabeth Francis became the oldest living person in the United States.